-VT 2820 Clinical Laboratory Techniques I 3 credits: 1 hour lecture/week - 4 hours
+VT 2820 Clinical Laboratory Techniques I

 This is an advanced clinical laboratory course for veterinary technicians.
 Students will gain the knowledge and skills necessary to perform the various types of tests that are usually done in the clinical laboratory of a veterinary hospital.
 Topics will include; blood collection, CBC, WBC, blood film evaluation, leukocyte evaluation, coagulation testing, urinalysis, blood chemistries and blood parasites.
 Attendance is required for successful completion of the course.
 To enroll in the course, all previous required courses must have been completed with a C or better.
 (Prerequisites: VT 1410, VT 1710, VT 1810, VT 2900).